 – The wrist electrode is polarizing - it must be slightly positive, to stimulate the stream of the "ill" "+" ions within the body toward the basin.
 There are wrong claims for it – like sensing patient presence.

-– A bad side is that with such high concentration, most of these heavy ions penetrate trough the pores and harm the body; Including the possibility of severe allergic reactions.
+– A bad side is that with such high concentration, many of these heavy ions can penetrate trough the pores and harm the body; Including the possibility of severe allergic reactions.

 – Although not so high, the main and universal benefit is increasing the alkalinity of bodily tissues, but this should be applied only until the optimum is reached.
-Reduction of metals and other toxic and harmful substances is also possible, but it is not so important, nor useful, to know the change or existence of particular elements or compounds in the water.
-This can not be viewed as a prove or disprove of the usefulness.
+Reduction of metals and other toxic and harmful substances is also possible.
+But it's not so important, nor useful, to know the exact change or existence of particular elements or compounds in the water.
 Bio-chemistry still doesn't know enough how harmful or useful a number of elements and compounds are.
 Besides many of them can be either harmful, useful or neutral, depending on the particular patient, patient's condition, and many other factors.

 – Due to this low efficiency, and because of the strong pressure from the commercialized mainstream cancer "treatment", this research is abandoned.
 In reduced form, as foot-bath only, it became popular, because it's cheap and easy to use from everyone, including at home.